 Not sure.
-Maybe it’s an American thing.
-All over the country, what was once consider reasonable sized homes (1,500 square feet or so) are being knocked down in favor of sheetrock palaces.
-A few years ago, we had a run of smaller more fuel efficient cars, but today, if you’re not in a tall rider SUV it feels like you’re overshadowed on the road, as if you’re driving along the pavement.
-Gourmet burger joints aren’t serving premium burgers unless they are huge, and oozing with bacon and toppings.
+Maybe it’s an American thing?
+All over the country, reasonable sized homes (1,500 square feet or so) are knocked down in favor of sheetrock palaces, that cube out a lot and bump against side yard setbacks.
+And cars?
+Well, a few years ago, we had a run of smaller more fuel efficient cars.
+But today, if you’re not in a tall rider SUV it feels like you’re being dwarfed on the road.
+Food?
+A gourmet burger better be huge, and ooze with bacon and toppings.

-So, let’s not fall into the big is better trap.
+With our saunas, let’s remind ourselves to not fall into the bigger is better trap.

 When we build our saunas, it is important to be conscious of the following: